geddadahasita/Exponent-Table/README.md

 # Projects
-These are a collection of projects from my high school and college computer science courses
+These are a collection of projects from my high school computer science courses.